Contests & Events

 Pre-registration is REQUIRED for all 4-H Contests and Events

 Pre-registration will require complete information.
-For all contests this will include name, address, phone, age, and information related to the contest.
+For all contests this will include name, e-mail, phone, birthdate, age, and information related to the contest.
 For Public Speaking, the title of the speech will be required.
-For Presentations and Share-the-Fun, the title and category area will be required.
+For Presentations and Share the Fun, the title and category area will be required.
 For Fashion Revue, a description of the garment or outfit and related information must be typed or neatly printed on the registration form.
-All registration materials must be in the Extension Office a week prior to the contest.
-Registration forms for 4-H contests and events are available on this site.
+All registration materials must be in the Extension Office one week prior to the contest.
+Each registration/entry form has the due date in the upper right hand corner.
 Forms can be mailed to: Henrico Extension Office, PO Box 90775, Henrico, VA 23273-0775.

 Note: Only one registration/entry form per contest allowed.
 Also, all competitors must arrive at the contest site at least 15 minutes prior to the starting time for the contest.
-Enrollment forms (4-H Membership, Health History, and Code of Conduct) must be on file at the Extension Office to be eligible to compete.
-Extra enrollment forms will be available at the competition site if needed.
+Members must be enrolled in 4-H Online or have paper enrollment forms (4-H Membership, Health History and Code of Conduct) on file at the Extension Office to be eligible to compete.
+The online 4-H Enrollment database can be found at: http://virginia.4honline.com.

 Assistance with 4-H contests, shows, and other events is often needed.
 4-H members available to assist with these activities should complete the Program Assistance Form (see registration forms above).
 Members competing in an event would not typically be used as part of the assistance crew.